sansk/my-team-page-devchallenges/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/hhmesazsqgKXrTkYkt0U) was to build an application to complete the given user stories.

 I Used React and Tailwind CSS.
-Didn't use Props and states as it is a simple team page.
+Create a JSON file with the team details.
+Used props, state.
+Used `fetch()` to get the json file and update the state.
 It has a Card for each team member with their Job title displayed vertically.
 Used `writing-mode` css property (It is yet to be supported in Tailwind CSS).

 Added Animations to header and the team card.

 Things that can be done:
-1. Create a json file for the team list & using states & props, update the team list
-2. Find a way to style cards individually in grids.
+1. Find a way to style cards individually in grids.

 ## Acknowledgements